maxim-slavutsky/Moonactive/doc/documentation.md

 ### `addCommands()`

+Add new set of commands to Redis interface in order to enable Streams manipulations

 | Name | Type | Attribute | Description |
 | --- | --- | --- | --- |